HOUSTON TRAUMATIC BRAIN INJURY LAWYER

 - Changes in sleeping patterns or emotions

 These symptoms usually occur immediately or shortly after the injury, but may not even manifest for days or weeks.
-In the course of hours, days, or weeks, mild traumatic brain injury symptoms are generally transitory, but may last months or more.
+In the course of hours, days, or weeks, mild traumatic brain injury symptoms can come and go.
+In other cases, these symptoms may last months or more.

 Moderate brain injuries tend to produce unconsciousness that lasts anywhere from 30 minutes to 24 hours.
 Severe injuries have the potential to lead to more than 24 hours of unconsciousness.
 The symptoms for moderate and severe injuries mirror those for mild injuries, but they usually last longer or present in a more serious way.